 ONGC fell 0.1 percent to 249.75 rupees at the close in Mumbai.
 It rose as much as 1.6 percent earlier.
 The shares have declined 2.7 percent this year, compared with a 22 percent gain in the benchmark Sensitive Index.
 (SENSEX)

 The Kazakh government and project partners including Exxon Mobil Corp.
-(XOM) and Eni (ENI) SpA have the right of first refusal on the sale, according to yesterday’s statement.
+(XOM:US) and Eni (ENI) SpA have the right of first refusal on the sale, according to yesterday’s statement.
 The Central Asian nation will consider buying Conoco’s stake and has two months to decide, Oil and Gas Minister Sauat Mynbayev said in the capital, Astana, today.

 After completing the first phase of the project, the Kazakh government and partners in Kashagan must decide on whether to expand the project to 1 million barrels a day, a commitment that would cost tens of billions of dollars.
 Drilling at the field is complicated by winter temperatures that freeze the Caspian and an oil reservoir that contains lethal gas.